sergeykomlach/AdvancedBiometricPromptCompat/README.md

  `static boolean isLockOut(BiometricAuthRequest)`   - returns `true` if specified biometric temporarily locked; Usually need to wait for 30 seconds and the system will reset this lock

- `static boolean isNewBiometricApi(BiometricAuthRequest)`   - returns `true` if BiometricPrompt API used for specified BiometricAuthRequest
+ `static boolean isNewBiometricApi(BiometricAuthRequest)`   - returns `true` if BiometricPrompt API used for specified biometric

- `static void openSettings(Activity, BiometricAuthRequest)`  - Attempting to open the "Enroll biometric" settings screen for specified BiometricAuthRequest
+ `static void openSettings(Activity, BiometricAuthRequest)`  - Attempting to open the "Enroll biometric" settings screen for specified biometric
 ##

 **BiometricPromptCompat.Builder**